harshmaan/breast-cancer-histopathology-classification/README.txt

 Augmentation.py - Randomly augments images to equalise the number of images in each category.

-app.py - A sample flask app to deploy the model on the localhost with web as it's front end
+app.py - A sample django app to deploy the model on the localhost with web as it's front end

 others - Related to the flask file